losparviero/bisonchat/README.md

 ### Limitations

 No chat context or message history.
-Each new message is effectively it's own conversation thread so conversation history is not maintained.
+Each new message is effectively its own conversation thread so conversation history is not maintained.

-IF someone is willing to contribute and add that, please feel free to open a PR.
+If someone is willing to contribute and add that, please feel free to open a PR.
 ### License

 AGPL-3.0 ©️ Zubin